dadoonet/legacy-search/README.markdown

 This is a demo project to show how to add elasticsearch to a legacy SQL project.

-This branch add faceted navigation using aggregations.
+This branch add compute dashboard using aggregations.

 Installation
 ------------

-You need to have completed [branch 03-mapping](https://github.com/dadoonet/legacy-search/tree/03-mapping)
+You need to have completed [branch 04-aggs](https://github.com/dadoonet/legacy-search/tree/04-aggs)

 Run it!
 -------